lukasb23/ib-api-project/README.md

 ### 03_alert_setter.py: Alert Setter for US Markets

-The alert setter requires installation and configuration of 'notify_run' to enable push notifications to your smartphone, see: https://notify.run/.
+The alert setter requires installation and configuration of [notify-run](https://notify.run/) to enable push notifications to your smartphone.

 During trading hours, you're supposed to define the instruments you'll want to monitor as command line args.
 Note that the command line args are different for Index-CFDs and Stocks (-i and -s respetively).
 After launching the program, you'll be prompted to define upper and lower boundaries for notification